 Meanwhile, a court in Gomel Region punished a Council of Churches Baptist for baptising his son in a lake in a ceremony attended by about 25 people.
-On 27 August, Rechitsa District Court found Andrei Trifan guilty of holding an unapproved "mass event or demonstration" and fined him 20 basic units, the equivalent for him of six weeks' wages.
+On 27 August, Rechitsa District Court found Andrei Trifan guilty of holding an unapproved "mass event or demonstration" and fined him 20 base units, the equivalent for him of six weeks' wages.
 The Regional Court rejected his appeal in October.
 This is the first known fine on a Council of Churches Baptist since October 2018 (see below).

 Earlier denials of political prisoners' freedom of religion and belief

 After her 18 March arrest, Olga Zolotar repeatedly requested a visit from a Catholic priest, as did Catholic representatives.
 However, the Investigative Committee which is handling the criminal case against her refused such permission.
 Finally, on 2 June the prison administration allowed a visit by the Vatican nuncio, Archbishop Ante Jozic.
 Zolotar's mother earlier tried to hand in a prayer book for her, but the prison administration refused it.

 While awaiting trial in Minsk's Investigation Prison No. 1 up till April 2021, Pavel Severinets requested a visit from an Orthodox priest in writing on at least five occasions, while his wife Volha requested such a clergy visit on three occasions.
 Representatives of religious organisations also requested visits with him.
 However, over nine months not one pastoral visit was permitted.